 These delicious Easy Smashed Potatoes are a great addition to your side dish repertoire!
-They are a combination between a roasted potato and a baked potato, but the flavor and crispiness puts them in a class all by themself!
+They are a combination between a roasted potato and a baked potato, but the flavor and crispiness put them in a class all by themself!

 Making smashed potatoes is a simple process that involves boiling the potatoes first, smashing them with a potato masher or meat mallet, drizzling them with olive oil, seasoning with salt and pepper, and then baking until crispy.

-The final stage involves brushing them with garlic butter and garnishing with fresh parsley and grated parmesan cheese.
+The final stage involves brushing them with garlic butter and garnishing them with fresh parsley and grated parmesan cheese.
 How can that be bad, right?!
 Ha!